r.resample

 g.region, r.mapcalc, r.mfilter, r.neighbors, r.rescale, r.resamp.interp

-Overview: Interpolation and Resampling in GRASS GIS
+Overview: Interpolation and Resampling in GRASS

 AUTHOR